 Reconciling Timesheets, Hours Worked and Wages

 Another piece of internal control often overlooked is the verification (reconciliation) of hours worked.
-It is recommended that all employees, including those considered salaried, fill out a timesheet indicating date and time worked, vacation, sick leave, etc. Those timesheets should be verified by their respective supervisors before going to the clerk or bookkeeper for processing.
+It is recommended that all employees, including those considered salaried, fill out a timesheet indicating date and time worked, vacation, sick leave, etc. Those timesheets should be verified by their respective supervisors before going to the clerk or treasurer for processing.

 Policies approved by the council should clearly set out allowed compensated time, discipline and benefits.
 Salary resolutions should be adopted by council to clearly define wages to be paid and for what period (beginning date of new rate).
 Properly documenting these items will make execution, verification and reconciliation much easier.

-For Internal Revenue Service, Social Security and other deductions associated with payroll it is critical that accurate, timely remittances of these taxes and withholdings be done and reconciled with the general ledger accounting system and bank accounts.
+For Internal Revenue Service, Social Security and other deductions associated with payroll, it is critical that accurate, timely remittances of these taxes and withholdings be done and reconciled with the general ledger accounting system and bank accounts.
 This is another instance where different systems are used to accomplish the various steps to these tasks, requiring timely error detection and resolution.

 After the end of each fiscal year, the city is required to compile multiple summary reports to inform the council, citizens, state and federal agencies what happened during the past year.
 Monthly reconciliations can make this task much more manageable.
 When these reconciliations are verified by another person on a monthly basis, problems should not compound, and the report reliability will be greatly enhanced.